European science in the Middle Ages: High Middle Ages (AD 1000–1300)

 Grosseteste was the founder of the famous Oxford Franciscan school.
 He built his work on Aristotle's vision of the dual path of scientific reasoning.
 Concluding from particular observations into a universal law, and then back again: from universal laws to prediction of particulars.
 Grosseteste called this "resolution and composition".
-Further, Grosseteste said that both paths should be verified through experimentation in order to verify the principals.
+Further, Grosseteste said that both paths should be verified through experimentation in order to verify the principles.
 These ideas established a tradition that carried forward to Padua and Galileo Galilei in the 17th century.

 Under the tuition of Grosseteste and inspired by the writings of Arab alchemists who had preserved and built upon Aristotle's portrait of induction, Bacon described a repeating cycle of observation, hypothesis, experimentation, and the need for independent verification.
 He recorded the manner in which he conducted his experiments in precise detail so that others could reproduce and independently test his results—a cornerstone of the scientific method, and a continuation of the work of researchers like Al Battani.

 Bacon and Grosseteste conducted investigations into optics, although much of it was similar to what was being done at the time by Arab scholars.
 Bacon did make a major contribution to the development of science in medieval Europe by writing to the pope to encourage the study of natural science in university courses and compiling several volumes recording the state of scientific knowledge in many fields at the time.
 He described the possible construction of a telescope, but there is no strong evidence of his having made one.

 Late Middle Ages (AD 1300–1500)

 The first half of the 14th century saw the scientific work of great thinkers.
 The logic studies by William of Occam led him to postulate a specific formulation of the principle of parsimony, known today as Occam's razor.
 This principle is one of the main heuristics used by modern science to select between two or more underdetermined theories, though it is only fair to point out that this principle was employed explicitly by both Aquinas and Aristotle before him.

 As Western scholars became more aware (and more accepting) of controversial scientific treatises of the Byzantine and Islamic Empires these readings sparked new insights and speculation.
 The works of the early Byzantine scholar John Philoponus inspired Western scholars such as Jean Buridan to question the received wisdom of Aristotle's mechanics.
-Buridan developed the theory of impetus which was a step towards the modern concept of inertia.
+Buridan developed the theory of impetus, which was a step towards the modern concept of inertia.
 Buridan anticipated Isaac Newton when he wrote:

 Galileo's demonstration of the law of the space traversed in case of uniformly varied motion – as Oresme had demonstrated centuries earlier.